 So what exactly was New Wave?
 Well, essentially it was all post-punk era music (starting circa 1977) that journalists, record label folk and disc jockeys didn’t want to call Punk Rock.

-Despite punk’s grassroots success, to call a band ‘Punk’ still spelled commercial doom because it was relegated outsider status.
+Despite punk’s grassroots success, to call a band ‘Punk’ still spelt commercial doom because it was relegated outsider status.

 Hence the term ‘New Wave’ was substituted to indicate bands and artists were progressive and different but not necessarily threatening, and certainly not devoid of commercial potential.